GenesisHacks/GenesisHacks.github.io/_posts/2022-07-17-quorum-CTF-part-1.md

 author: Joel Clement
 ---

-Recently I was invited to take part in teh Quorum Cyber CTF organised by Capture The Talent.
+Recently I was invited to take part in the Quorum Cyber CTF organised by Capture The Talent.
 In this 3 part series I go over my 3 favourite challenges from the CTF showing how I solved them and what I learned from them.

 ## Wiggle It